ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled for revisions r1p0, r2p0 of the CPU and is still open.

+-  ``ERRATA_A710_2017096``: This applies errata 2017096 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revisions r0p0, r1p0 and r2p0
+   of the CPU and is still open.

 For Neoverse N2, the following errata build flags are defined :

 -  ``ERRATA_N2_2067956``: This applies errata 2067956 workaround to Neoverse-N2